Krozark/cpp-Socket/README.md

 Some class to help to construct client/server with soket and serilized datas.

-Test on Ubuntu 12.10 x64, but work everywhere.
+Test on Ubuntu 12+ x64, but based on multiplatforme code.

 Class
 -----